-Uniform refers to a specified article or articles of clothing that may include, but is not limited to, such items as shoes, boots, hais, shirts, slacks, skirts, or outerwear an employee is required by an agency to wear to provide a distinctive and easily identifiable appearance in performing his or her job.
+Uniform refers to a specified article or articles of clothing that may include, but is not limited to, such items as shoes, boots, hais, shirts, shicks, skirts, or outerwear an employee is required by an agency to wear to provide a distinctive and easily identifiable appearance in performing his or her job.
 A "uniform-does not include protective equipment required for the employee's safety under 5 U.S.C.
 7903 or normal business or work aftire purchased at the discretion of the employee.

-Protective Clothing and Equipment refers to special clothing and equipment for the protection of personnel in the performance of their assigned tasks, pursuant to 5 U.S.C., 1903.
+Protective Clothing and Equipment refers to special clothing and equipment for the protection of personnel in the performance of their assigned tasks, pursuant to 5 U.S.C.
+7903.

-9.2.2 Uniformed Positions
+9.2.2.
+Uniformed Positions

-cessful,
+eessful,

 Non-LEO Positions.
-For any non-LEO position (¿a., Mechanics, Maintenance, etc.) that require the en-ployee to wear specific uniform or articles of clothing, the Agency will provide the necessary uniform and/or laundry service so they have clean, serviceable uniforms available and in advance of when they perform their duties.
-Alternatively, the Agency will provide an annual uniform allowance of 8500 per fiscal year contingent on the continued legislative authorization and not to exceed the maximum amount allowed by statute and regulation.
-The Agency will also provide basic protective gg : (such as safety glasses and boots) to these non-LEO employees.
+For any non-LEO position (i.e., Mechanics, Maintenance, etc.) that require the en-ployee to wear specific uniform or articles of clothing, the Agency will provide the necessary uniform and/or laundry service so they have clean, serviceable uniforms available and in advance of when they perform their daties.
+Alternatively, the Agency will provide an annual uniform allowance of \$500 per fised year contingent on the continued legislative authorization and not to exceed the maximum amount allowed by statute and regulation.
+The Agency will also provide basic protective general states as a ferry glasses and boots) to these non-LEO employees.
 The Agency will provide additional equipment based on an employee's assigned duties.

 Special Teams.
-Specialized law enforcement teams (e.g., Special Response Te - Crisis Negotiation Team, Disturbance Control Team), requiring mission specific minforms and tactical equipment will be provided the necessary uniforms and equipme .
+Specialized law enforcement teams (e.g., Special Response Te.-Crisis Negotiation Team, Disturbance Control Team), requiring mission specific uniforms and tactical equipment will be provided the necessary uniforms and equipme.
 The Agency will also provide basic protective gear (such as safety glasses and boots) to these special teams as needed.

-Instructors.
-Firearms, defensive actics, and other factical instructors will be provided an allowance to purchase the necessary uniform items for their duties.
-For full time instructors (1) within ninety days of the effective date of this Agreement, the Agency will provide an initial allowance of \$300 for all existing instructors; (2) upon $ee^{-i\phi}$ the Agency will provide an initial allowance of \$300 to all new instructors; and (3) annually, and no later than two months before the end of the fiscal year, the agency will provide an allowance of \$250 to all instructors to maintain their uniforms and/or to purchase new uniform items.
-For all other instructors: (1) within ninety days of the effective date of this Agreement, the Agency will provide an initial allowance of \$200 for all existing instructors; (2) upon certification, the Agency will provide an initial allowance of \$200 to all new instructors; and (3) years, and no later than two months before the end of the fiscal year, the agency will m subse provide an annual allowance to all instructors to maintain their uniforms and/or to purchase new uniform items.
-This allowance is in addition to the allowance the officer receives pursuant to Section 9.1.4 above, if the officer is reasonably expected to perform dual dutic.
+Instructors, Firearms, defensive ractics, and other factical instructors will be provided an allowance to purchase the necessare uniform items for their duties.
+For full time instructors (1) within ninety days of the effective date of this Agreement, the Agency will provide an initial allowance of \$300 for all existing instructors; (2) upon extinct that two months before the end of the fiscal year, the agency will provide an allowance of \$250 to all instructors to maintain their uniforms and/or to purchase new uniform items.
+For all other instructors; (1) within ninety days of the effective date of this Agreement, the Agency will provide an initial allowance of \$200 for all existing instructors; (2) upon certification, the Agency will provide an initial allowance of \$200 for all existing instructors; (2) upon certification, the Agency will provide an initial allowance of \$200 to all new instructors and (3) in subsety cars, and no later than two months before the end of the fiscal year, the agency will provide an annual allowance to all instructors to maintain their uniforms and/or to purchase new uniform items.
+This allowance is in addition to the allowance the officer receives pursuant to Section 9.1.1 above, if the officer is reasonably expected to perform dual dutic.
 No individual employee may exceed the maximum amount allowed by statute and regulation by the cumulative total of uniform allowances.
 The parties will negotiate an allowance amount for FY 2022 and beyond for inclusion in the new master labor agreement.